drcjar/retractshons/README.md

-so herein we have a ipython notebook that we use to get a list of urls to download
+so herein we have an ipython notebook that we use to get a list of urls to download

 we use wget to download them using the .scr file which is from a bash script I found on the internet